 vtVAX is now available on Bare Metal as well as Windows. vtVAX and vtAlpha instances can run on the same Bare Metal host platform simultaneously, providing increased cost-effictiveness.

 vtVAX is now capable of emulating VAX 7000-series systems with up to 4 CPUs (6 on Bare Metal) with significantly reduced floor space, power, and cooling requirements.
 Other recent enhancements include: Instruction Caching performance enhancements; support for vtServer virtual switches (Bare Metal only); and support for binary mode serial-over-IP.

 The new Remote Support Link (RSL) capability in the Bare Metal platform allows our support engineers to access the customer system remotely to facilitate diagnosis and resolution of problems.
 Security is maintained using an encrypted connection that must be initiated by the customer.
 TCP ports 80,22, or 443 are used to minimize the probability of encountering firewall access restrictions.

 Other recent enhancements include: significant Floating Point instruction performance improvements; virtual DE600 network interface support; PBXDA serial line data logging; full TruCluster support, including Fibre Channel based storage; enhanced support for legacy storage adapters; email alerts for serious system administration issues; and various management interface and vtMonitor improvements.

-See the vtAlpha New Features list for more details about recent changes.
+See the vtAlpha New Features list on our web site for more details about recent changes.